In Depth Baby Product Reviews Led by a Pediatrician

 Recline Adjustment

-The recline adjustment has an infinite number of possible positions.
-It has a needle-style level indicator.
+The recline adjustment has an infinite number of possible positions and includes a needle-style level indicator.
 It is a spinning dial on the foot end of the base.
-It is easy to turn and use but is a sort of a hassle should you need to make significant alterations to find the right angle for your vehicle.
+It is easy to turn and use but can be a hassle if you need to make significant alterations to find the right angle.

 doona - the needle/ball recline level on the doona flutters somewhat when...